git/git-scm.com/README.md

 Pro-Tip: Do this in a sparse checkout that excludes large parts of `content/`, to speed up the rendering time.

+To test the site locally _with_ the search enabled, run this instead:

+    $ hugo
+    $ npx -y pagefind --site public
+    $ node script/serve-public.js

+You can also use Pagefind's built-in server (which will be running on http://127.0.0.1:1414), but again, you have to turn off "ugly URLs":

+    $ HUGO_UGLYURLS=false hugo
+    $ npx -y pagefind --site public --serve

+Note that running Pagefind will make the process about 7 times slower, and the site will not be re-rendered and live-reloaded in the browser when you change files in `content/` (unlike with `hugo serve -w`).

 ## Update manual pages

 (TODO!)